Skip to main content

 Click 'Ok' to continue.
 The final form design should now look like below:

-15. You can now save / publish the form as required.
+15. You can now save or publish the form as required.
 Click here for detailed help.

 Did this answer your question?